sh41664/Eighth-Assignment-Restaurant/README.md

 - Gradle
 - PostgreSQL
 - Scene Builder
 > 💡 You might need VPN or DNS setting for downloading JavaFX packages using Gradle.
+> In case of any major problems with gradle, you can create a new project with maven and copy the readme file in the new project.

 ## Objectives ✏️